 Falcons and Owls visited the Imperial War Museum in Manchester (which was funded by the Heritage project) and had a fantastic day, expanding their knowledge and understanding of Great Britain in Wartime.

-At the end of the year to celebrate the project, members of the community were invited to a 'Community Tea' to see what the children had been doing in school.
+At the end of 2019 to celebrate the project, members of the community were invited to a 'Community Tea' to see what the children had been doing in school.
 Our children set up activities and information tables, with such things as wartime food, models of the trenches, historical descriptions and poetry.
 It was a lovely event, well supported by our fantastic community.